liks79/aws-chalice-migration-workshop/lab-guide/LAB03.md

 You can see the following message: `Serving on 127.0.0.1:8080` if you want detailed execution information, you can run Chalice as debug mode `chalice --debug local`

 For the convenience of test, we will use `httpie` in the shell.

+* You can open new terminal with bash shell and then type following command.

 ```
 sudo yum install httpie